doombubbles/card-monkey/LATEST.md

-- Updated for BTD6 v37.0
+- Fixed displays for BTD6 v43